IBM Cloud Docs

 AU-2 (a)

-Determines that the information system is capable of auditing the following events: [IBM Assignment: for required audit events, refer to Additional FS-ready public cloud Guidance];
+Identify the types of events that the system is capable of logging in support of the audit function: [IBM Assignment: for required audit events, refer to Additional FS-ready public cloud Guidance].

 AU-2 (b)

-Coordinates the security audit function with other organizational entities requiring audit-related information to enhance mutual support and to help guide the selection of auditable events;
+Coordinate the event logging function with other organizational entities requiring audit-related information to guide and inform the selection criteria for events to be logged.

 AU-2 (c)